The Relational Origins of Rules in Online Communities: Findings

-Decision-making processes were more involved for communities on Fandom and Reddit.
+Deciding to change the rules was often complex for communities on Fandom and Reddit.
 In both platforms, communities were typically governed by more than one person.
-For Fandom communities, decision-making was typically ``oligarchical''---decisions for a wiki community would be made within ``a small collective of moderators and admins'' (FA3).
-Leaders often sought consensus on how to handle problems and in discussions on changing the rules: ``You always try to compromise or try to make your interests---make your points---to have these rules [or] not have these rules'' (FA14).
-That said, we see hierarchical decision-making structures even within these small groups of leaders.
-FA1 pointed out that the original founder of their wiki community changed their rules with no deliberation from others when they came back from a hiatus ``for half a year'' because they ``decided that the rules were too lax.''
-Fandom wikis' leaders had formalized roles including bureaucrats (who held the most decision-making power), admins (who helped manage community-wide problems), and moderators (who did much of the rule enforcement).
-In FA11's wiki, the ``main bureaucrat'' is ``the final decision maker'' who has ``the central role of helping make the rules for the wiki and making the final decisions if there was a tie'' when voting on rule changes.
+In Fandom communities, decisions would be made within ``a small collective of moderators and admins'' (FA3).
+Leaders said they sought consensus on how to handle problems in discussions on changing the rules: ``You always try to compromise or try to make your interests---make your points---to have these rules [or] not have these rules'' (FA14).
+Hierarchical decision-making structures were reported even within these small groups of leaders.
+FA1 pointed out that the original founder of their wiki community changed their rules with no deliberation from other admins when they came back from a six-month hiatus because they ``decided that the rules were too lax.''
+Fandom leaders had formalized roles, including bureaucrats (who held the most decision-making power), admins (who helped manage community-wide problems), and moderators (who did much of the rule enforcement).
+In FA11's wiki, the ``main bureaucrat'' is ``the final decision maker'' who has ``the central role of helping make the rules for the wiki and making the final decisions if there was a tie'' when voting on changes.